-\textbf{Platform loss.} Platform loss -- usually due to account deletion -- is the single most important risk that participants reported facing in the course of their work: all of our participants discussed this risk.
+Platform loss -- usually due to account deletion -- is the single most important risk that participants reported facing in the course of their work: all of our participants discussed this risk.
 This could be loss of online sex work platforms through which workers offered content and services, loss of social media or other accounts through which workers advertised content and services, or loss of accounts that workers used for DTC sales.

 Since some of the workers relied entirely on one platform, platform loss would result in complete loss of income.
-One participant described how the risk of platform loss affected their mental health: \begin{quote}``I'm also really stressed.
-I'm trying to find other jobs, I don't want to depend on [subscription content site].
-[SCS] is basically this thin ice I'm walking on, and at one point it's going to break, and everything's going to go to [expletive], and I'm going to fall through.''
+One participant described how the risk of platform loss affected their mental health: \begin{quote}`I'm trying to find other jobs, I don't want to depend on [subscription content site].
+[The platform] is basically this thin ice I'm walking on, and at one point it's going to break, and everything's going to go to [expletive], and I'm going to fall through.''
 (P30) \end{quote}